maelstrom-software/maelstrom/doc/book/src/local-worker.md

 # Local Worker

-Every client has a local worker.
-This worker is used two in two scenarios.
+Every client has a built-in worker that is called the "local worker".
+The local worker is used to runs jobs two in two scenarios.

 First, if no `broker` [configuration value](config.md) is specified, then the client runs in **standalone mode**.
 In this mode, all jobs are handled by the local worker.

 Second, some jobs are considered **local-only**.
 These jobs must be run on the local machine because they utilize some resource that is only avaiable locally.